 Deducting Pass-Through Entity Income

-One final tax issue for high net worth individuals to consider is the introduction of a new 20 percent deduction on business income for pass-through entities.
-If you operate a business that's taxed as a pass-through entity, you may be able to deduct 20 percent of your qualified business income right off the top, with certain limitations.
+One final tax issue for high net worth individuals to consider is the introduction of a new 20% deduction on business income for pass-through entities.
+If you operate a business that's taxed as a pass-through entity, you may be able to deduct 20% of your qualified business income right off the top, with certain limitations.
 If you're a high-income earner who owns a business, you may want to explore the advantages of forming a limited liability company to take advantage of this deduction.

-If your business operates as a C-corporation, you won't be able to take advantage of the deduction but the tax bill does reduce the corporate tax rate from 35 percent to 21 percent, offering another potential avenue for tax savings.
+If your business operates as a C-corporation, you won't be able to take advantage of the deduction but the tax bill does reduce the corporate tax rate from 35% to 21%, offering another potential avenue for tax savings.